 Under the 2008 Plan, common stock may be awarded to key employees, officers and non-employee directors.
 The recipient is entitled to all of the rights of a shareholder, except that during the forfeiture period the shares are nontransferable.
 The awards vest over a specified time period, but typically either immediately vest or cliff vest over a three-year period with service as the vesting condition.
-Upon issuance of stock under the plan, fair value is measured by the grant date price of the Company's shares.
-This fair value is then expensed over the restricted period with a corresponding increase to additional paid-in-capital.
-A summary of non-vested restricted shares changes during the three months ended January 31, 2009 follows:
+Upon issuance of stock under the plan, fair value is measured by the grant-date price of the Company's shares.
+This fair value is then expensed over the restricted period with a corresponding increase to additional paid-incapital.
+A summary of non-vested restricted stock award changes during the six months ended April 30, 2009 follows:

-Shares Grant-l d-Average Date Fair Per Share

-Non-vested at October 31, 2008 324,923 \$ 15.18

-Granted 124,890 7.82
+Shares Ave Dat Veighted- rage Grant- e Fair Value Per Share Non-vested at October 31, 2008 324,923 \$ 15.18 Granted 124,890 7.82 Forfeited (129,431) 14.82 Non-vested at April 30, 2009 320,382 \$ 12.46

-Forfeited (112,414) 15.02

-Non-vested at January 31, 2009 337,399 \$ 12.51

-The weighted-average grant-date fair value of restricted stock granted during the three months ended January 31, 2009 was \$7.82.
-There were no restricted stock grants during January 31, 2008.
-There were no restricted stock shares that vested during the three months ended January 31, 2009.
-The total fair value of restricted stock vested during January 31, 2008 was \$2.3 million.
-Total unrecognized compensation cost related to unamortized restricted stock awards was \$3.3 million as of January 31, 2009.
-That cost is expected to be recognized over a weighted-average period of 2.5 years.
+The weighted-average grant-date fair value of restricted stock granted during the six months ended April 30, 2009 and 2008 was \$7.82 and \$15.02, respectively.
+There were no restricted stock shares that vested during the six months ended April 30, 2009.
+The total fair value of restricted stock vested in 2008 prior to the Separation and in connection with the Separation was \$2.3 million and \$2.2 million, respectively.
+Total unrecognized compensation cost related to unamortized restricted stock awards was \$2.8 million as of April 30, 2009.
+That cost is expected to be recognized over a weighted-average period of 2.2 years.